Yaribz/SLDB/docker/README.md

 Read the [documentation](https://github.com/Yaribz/SLDB#documentation) to have a basic understanding of how SLDB operates.

-The services are orchestrated so that running only `docker-compose up -d sldb` should provide you with an operational set of SLDB component services.
+The services are orchestrated so that running only `docker-compose up -d sldbLi` should provide you with an operational set of SLDB component services.

-The service `xmlrpc` is optional and only required if you have an external service that needs to communicate with SLDB.
+The service `xmlRpc` is optional and only required if you have an external service that needs to communicate with SLDB.

+### Configuration

+Most of the variables are self explanatory, otherwise:

+- `MYSQL_*`: the variables that will be used to initialize the database instance, when provisioned from docker.
+- `UID|GID`: run `id` on your host machine to fetch and configure the values, this ensures permissions are available for the shared volumes: `log` and `etc`
+- `<COMPONENT>_CONF`: set of key-values to dynamically configure the component on initialization, these override defaults when configured
+- `docker-compose.yml`: some files are configured directly in docker-compose.yml, such as levels.conf/commands.conf/users.conf

+### Operation

+If configured correctly, logs and configuration files should be available at `etc` and `log` on the host machine.

+_(db provisioned with docker)_ Never stop the database service unless you don't need sldb running.
+All components depends on the database service and should start it automatically in case it's not running when they are started.

+- To start a component: `docker-compose up -d <component>`
+- To stop a component: `docker-compose stop <component>`

+Wait for the command to finish to ensure integrity of the database, when stopping.

+In case hot-reloading is necessary, it's possible to edit the config files at `etc` in the host machine and send `SIGUSR2` to the concerned component.
+This is only encouraged for testing, quick fixes or uptime and won't be persisted if the service is restarted.
+Use the `.env` or `docker-compose.yml` file to persist configuration changes (requires restart).